The following is a guest post by Jacqueline Bennet of Yellow Dog Blog.

 If one dog has it, chances are the sibling will get it.
-Viruses can spread easily in multi-dog households, and if you’re bringing home a shelter dog, it’s likely he will have some type of illness.
+Viruses can spread easily in multi-dog households, and if you’re bringing home a shelter dog, it’s likely they may have some type of illness.
 A 21-day quarantine may be necessary to keep bugs from spreading; no sharing space, water bowls, or food bowls.

 “Space limitations can make separation impossible,” Dr. Brandy Vickers of Avenues Pet Hospital in San Francisco says.
 “And sometimes even if you separate your pets, they will all get ill anyway.”

-But you can protect the other dog from more serious illnesses.
+But you can protect the resident dog from more serious illnesses.
 Make sure the new pet has been de-wormed and get a fecal parasite exam done to make sure there are no intestinal parasites.
-And even though it’s not directly contagious to other pets, it’s a good idea to have your new pet tested for heartworm disease.
+And even though it’s not directly contagious to other pets, it’s a good idea to have your new pet tested for heartworm too.

-Also keep in mind your current dog may pick up on the new dog’s illness and see it as a weakness.
+Keep in mind your current dog may pick up on the new dog’s illness and see it as weakness.

 “Some dogs will attack or antagonize a dog in a weakened condition,” Dr. Vickers says.
-“If your new pet is recovering from injury, do not let him rough house with other pets.”
+“If your new pet is recovering from injury, do not let them roughhouse with other pets.”